control-toolbox/OptimalControlProblems.jl/docs/src/list_of_problems.md

 The symbols in the table means:

 - ✅ locally solved
-- 🟠 locally infeasible
-- 🟠🟠 maximum of iterations
+- 🟠 locally infeasible or maximum of iterations
 - ❌ error during execution